week 3 theme

 Working with emotions during our meditation sessions sharpens our ability to recognize a feeling just as it begins, not fifteen consequential actions later.
 We can then go on to develop a more balanced relationship with it—neither letting it overwhelm us so we lash out rashly, nor ignoring it because we’re afraid or ashamed of it.
 In this way, the practice of mindfulness allows us to see our lives more clearly and honestly.
 And the clearer our vision—the more firsthand information we have about ourselves and the world— the better able we are to make good decisions, and the less fragmented we feel.

-This week we are going to focus on mindfulness of the mind: thoughts and emotions.
-These objects of mindfulness can be more subtle and fleeting, as is especially the case with thoughts.
+This week we are going to focus on mindfulness of the mind: thoughts and emotions that come and go.
+These objects of mindfulness can be subtle and fleeting, as is especially the case with thoughts.
 Whether thoughts or emotions, we tend to identify with them a lot.
 As much as we identify our true selves with our bodies, we tend to do that a lot more with our minds.
-We might hit an elbow and say “My elbow hurts” but we are unlikely to say, “I am a sore elbow.”
-But if we experience sadness, guilt, anger, we are much more likely to build a whole self image around that, “I am such an angry person and I always will be.”
+We might hit an elbow and say, “My elbow hurts,” but we are unlikely to say, “I am a sore elbow.”
+But if we experience sadness, guilt, anger, we are much more likely to build a whole self-image around that, “I am such an angry person, and I always will be.”

-Our goal is not to wipe out thoughts and emotions, not even very negative or painful ones.
-We couldn’t succeed at that even if we tried.
-Our goal is to establish a more spacious relationship to them, so that we are empowered.
-We have a choice in that space: for example, “Do I really want to send this exact email?” if we have no space, we have pressed send even before we recognize we are angry.
+Our goal is not at all to wipe out thoughts and emotions, not even very negative or painful ones.
+We couldn’t succeed at that even if we tried hard.
+Our goal is to establish a more spacious relationship to thoughts and emotions, so that we are empowered.
+We have a choice in that space: for example, “Do I really want to send this exact email?” if we have no space, we have pressed send even before we recognize we are feeling angry.

-The work is to not fall into and be dominated by every thought and emotion that arises, and also not to push against them and dislike or fear what we are feeling or thinking.
+The work is to not fall into and be dominated by every thought and emotion that arises, and also to not push against them and dislike or fear what we are feeling or thinking.
 Mindfulness avoids both of these extremes.
-Instead we can have a balanced and interested relationship towards all that arises.
-We can have more compassion for ourselves with more negative or painful states, and actually notice and enjoy more pleasant states, instead of being so distracted we hardly take them in and appreciate them.
+Instead, we can have a balanced and interested relationship towards all that comes up.
+We can have more compassion for ourselves with more negative or painful states, and notice and enjoy more pleasant states, instead of being so distracted, we hardly take them in to appreciate them.

 If at any time it feels too ephemeral or ungrounded, it’s perfectly fine to go back to mindfulness of the body.
 It’s not regressive to do so.
 We’re just trying to cover the scope of where mindfulness can touch and improve our lives.